AlynxZhou/hikaru-coffee/README.md

 ## Processer

-Process file to context by calling custom functions and then render context with templates.
+Process file to context by calling custom functions.

 ## Generator